triemstra/CustomerNotification/README.md

 Customer Notifications Application

-A Plugig device to render data in diferent data formats such as: JSON, CSV, XML, etc, via different channels (Email, FTP, HTTP, etc).
+A Pluggable and easily EXTENSIBLE application to render data in diferent data formats such as: JSON, CSV, XML, etc, via different channels (Email, FTP, HTTP, etc).

 To Run the App